wvanderwey/ROP/ROP-output-details.md

 ### QC directory

 The directory contains the output of Quality Control (Step 1) .
-It contains information (logfile with _QC.log extension) with the details of the number of low quality, low complexity (e.g. ACACACACA ), and rRNA reads detected.
+It contains information with the details of the number of low quality, low complexity, and rRNA reads detected.

-The information about number of low quality reads from  _QC.log logfile
+The information about number of low quality reads in  _QC.log logfile obtained using [FASTX](http://hannonlab.cshl.edu/fastx_toolkit/commandline.html

 ```
 Quality cut-off: 20